Capturing the Blue Hour(s) of the Day

 Here’s an image that captures the transition between the golden hour and the blue hour light.
 That is, the sunset after-glow still warms up the horizon, as the blue hour light starts settling in.

-As with the golden hour, usually the blue hour doesn’t last one hour.
+As with the golden hour, usually, the blue hour doesn’t last one hour.
 Depending on location, more often than not, the blue hour light can last much less than thirty minutes.
 During the blue hour, the red light (long wavelengths) is sent directly into space, while the blue light (short wavelengths) is scattered into the Earth’s atmosphere.
 Perhaps, the best quality of light during the blue hour happens when the sun is just below the horizon.

 Here’s another image of Liberty State Park, taken at the end of the day, as the golden hour light was turning blue:

 Photographing during the blue hour means photographing in low light.
 As with the golden hour light, there are blue hour calculator apps.
 Check them out.
-But apps or no apps, it’s always a good idea to scout out the place, check the weather, decide on the best vantage point from where to photograph, as well as the subject to photograph during the blue hour.
+But apps or no apps, it’s always a good idea to scout out the place, check the weather, and decide on the best vantage point from where to photograph, as well as the subject to photograph during the blue hour.
 And so on.

 In order to photograph during the blue hour: